Guided Backcountry Adirondack Brook Trout Trips

-Our fly-fishing trips to these pristine lakes, ponds, and streams generally last a whole day (8 hours) due to long round trip hikes (2-4 miles), but can be shortened to a half day if necessary.
+Our fly-fishing trips to these pristine lakes, ponds, and streams for Adirondack Brook Trout generally last a whole day (8 hours) due to long round trip hikes (2-4 miles), but can be shortened to a half day if necessary.

-The majority of the still-water fishing will be done from row boats, rafts, or our Hyde Drift Boat unless other arrangements are made.
+The majority of the still-water fly fishing for Adirondack Brook Trout will be done from row boats, rafts, or our Hyde Drift Boat unless other arrangements are made.

 All tackle will be provided EXCEPT waders and we're willing to accommodate most any reasonable request.

 Book with a Trusted Adirondack Fly Fishing Guide